 Every immigration journey is unique, and so are my immigration services.
 I can provide reliable general information, answer your specific questions about German visas and residence permits, or accompany you step-by-step on your way to Germany.

-If you are still at the beginning of your journey and want to learn more about your immigration options and your prospects of landing a job, starting a business, or continuing your education in Germany then book a Discovery Consultation with me.
+If you are still at the beginning of your journey and want to learn more about your immigration options and your prospects of landing a job, starting a business, or continuing your education in Germany then book a Consultation with me.

 Please note: My services do not constitute or replace legal advice.
 If you need legal advice, I can recommend licensed German lawyers.

 What clients say about my services

 On June 23, 2003, the German Parliament approved a reform of the Skilled Immigration Act, which has been in place since March 2020, with the aim of making it easier for skilled professionals from non-EU countries to immigrate to Germany.